wp19931123/learngit/readme.txt

 git is a distributed version control system
-Git is Free
+Git is Free distributed under the GPL